<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Competition on the Street

-The retailer always has to be mindful of what his competition is charging, especially if he or she competing against a “hyper-marketer.”
-What’s that?
-Someone like a Wawa, or a Costco, who sells fuel as a way to get the customer into the store.
-Many times, those hyper-marketers give up margin for the sake of inside sales.
+A hypermarketer is someone like a Wawa, or a Costco, who sells fuel to get the customer into the big-box store to buy items other than gasoline.
+Many times, those hypermarketers give up their margin for the sake of increased inside sales.

-But, in just the past 15 years, the retail marketplace transformed.
+margin-snapshot-fuel101But, in just the past 15 years, the retail marketplace transformed.
 That gas card is probably long gone from your wallet, replaced by Visa, AMEX and debit cards.
 And that’s just one of many changes…

-A huge portion of the retail stations that use to be owned by household-name brands got sold off.
+got sold off.
 The playing field got a lot smaller – and much more competitive.

-Also, we can’t forget that majors have decided that they don’t love owning the “real estate.”
+Also, we can’t forget that the majors have decided that they don’t love owning the “real estate.”
 They don’t want the headache of operating service stations – staffing and maintaining them.
-They’d rather focus on supplying fuel through their branded distributors or focusing more time on exploration.
-As a result, huge chunks of the 140,000+ stations in the U.S. have been sold off in the last several years.
+They’d rather focus on supplying fuel through their branded distributors or focusing more time on oil exploration.
+As a result, huge chunks of the stations in the U.S. have been sold off in the last several years.

-The Company Operated Station
+The Company-Operated Station

 Who Are They?

-In the case of the “company-op,” the refiner owns the land, pumps and any above-ground structures (such as a carwash or convenience stores).
-The oil company hires the staff to run the retail site.
+structures (such as a carwash or convenience stores).
+The oil company hires the staff to run the

-How Do They Price Their Fuel?
+How Do They Buy Their Fuel?

-The refiner supplies the station directly via its own delivery network and the prices the station charges are set exclusively by the company.
-This is what is commonly known as a “dealer tank wagon” or “DTW” price.
+wagon or DTW price.
 The price is usually tied back to a rack and includes delivery, since the major delivers the fuel itself.

 The Lessee Dealer